Skip to main content

 Kate is most grateful for her two healthy beautiful children.
 Her lifelong lesson is do or do not, there is no try.

-She will compete in swimming, indoor rowing, and skeleton.
+She will compete in swimming, indoor rowing, skeleton and sitting volleyball.

 Alexander-Slade.jpgTrade: Infantry